RAE-NWM: Navigation World Model in Dense Visual Representation Space: Introduction

 To address the spatial degradation introduced by VAE-based latent spaces, it is important to consider representation spaces that preserve geometric structure.
 DINOv2~\cite{oquab2023_dinov2} contains rich spatial semantics and geometric structures, as evidenced by its strong performance in various recent vision tasks~\cite{wang2025vggt,lin2025depth}.
-Some recent studies~\cite{zhou2024dino,zhang2025efficient} attempt to use DINO features for environment simulation with discrete autoregressive Transformers; yet, modeling environment dynamics as discrete token prediction makes it difficult to capture the continuous evolution of visual states~\cite{fan2024fluid}.
-Continuous generative models provide a more suitable framework capable of modeling these smooth temporal transitions.
+Some recent studies~\cite{zhou2024dino,zhang2025efficient,assran2025v} attempt to use self-supervised or representative visual features for environment simulation, showing the promise of feature-space world modeling.
+However, existing feature-space predictive models are mainly explored through deterministic feature prediction, often in manipulation or general video prediction/planning settings, rather than generative, action-conditioned rollouts for first-person visual navigation.
+Continuous generative models offer a suitable framework for modeling these smooth temporal transitions.
 Given the inherent cost of training such heavily parameterized networks, it is prudent to first verify how well the semantic representation space supports action-conditioned dynamics.
 Therefore, we introduce a Linear Dynamics Probe to investigate this property.
 Our analysis shows that DINOv2 features exhibit strong linear predictability for action-conditioned state transitions.
-Inspired by this observation, we build our dynamic environment model entirely in this dense visual representation space.
+Inspired by this observation, we build our generative transition model entirely in this dense visual representation space.